-Al Zaruba's work employs a wide range of materials, concepts and processes as a way to continually evolve his interests in the global community.
-So far he has lived in or traveled through 36 nations.
-His first years were on the island of Guam in the western Pacific.
+Al Zaruba's work employs a wide range of materials, concepts and processes as a way to continually evolve his experience across the global community.
+So far he has lived in or traveled through 37 nations.
+His first years were on the islands of the western Pacific.
 Later he attended high school in the Panama Canal Zone where he began painting.
 After graduation he moved to Los Angeles and later joined the Navy in 1974, ushering in a transformative decade.

 Beginning in 1978 he served for 18 months in military intelligence in the Philippines, during the height of the Vietnamese refugee crisis.
 Human rights abuses became the foundation of his visual arts career.
 This led to an an appointment in 1980 with the Blue Angels flight demonstration squadron, as their art director and photographer.

-Al has twice been awarded a Pollock-Krasner Fellowship, along with four MD State grants, among other awards.
+Al has been awarded two Pollock-Krasner Fellowships, along with four MD State grants, among other awards.
 In 2003-04 he was selected as a Senior Fulbright Scholar to Sung Kyun Kwan University in Seoul, Korea, where he helped open MICA's exchange program.

 Residencies include TAC at the Tannery in Santa Cruz, CA in 2017, as well as in Ireland in 2014 and 2015.
 Others include Chateau Rochefort-en-Terre in Brittany, France, the Space Program in NYC, Sculpture Space and the Vermont Studio Program.
 Among other collections, his work is in the Tyrone Guthrie Centre in Ireland, the Everson Museum, NY, The National Museum of Naval Aviation, FL, the Pentagon and the Sung Kyun Kwan Art Museum in Seoul, Korea.